ory/docs/docs/ecosystem/overview.md

 processes.

 The above-mentioned _identity management server_ is to be announced soon.
-Instead of re-writing login, logout, activation emails, 2fa, and worring about GDPR, you spin up a docker image and write a simple UI for it in the language or framework of your choice.
+Instead of re-writing login, logout, activation emails, 2fa, and worrying about GDPR, you spin up a docker image and write a simple UI for it in the language or framework of your choice.